Jump to the main content block

 • If the original due date is within 30 days, it will remain unchanged, and renewals are not allowed.

-3. If a reservation is canceled, the system will automatically revert the due date to the original one.
-Readers are advised to keep track of their personal library accounts.
+3. If a reservation is canceled, the system will automatically revert to the original due date.
+Patrons are advised to check their library accounts regularly.

 Library Notice